sarner/notes/README.md

 npm install
 ```

-## Usage
+## Start app server

 ```bash
 npm start
 ```

-The application is now usable with http://localhost:1234
+The application is now usable with http://localhost:1234 on Chrome